Besharamcode

 Mantine is a relatively new, but rapidly growing, React UI library that emphasizes usability and developer experience.
 It offers a good balance between component richness and ease of use.
 It's got a beautifully designed set of components and excellent documentation.

-• Active development and community support Cons: Smaller community compared to established libraries
+• tive development and community support Cons: Smaller community compared to established libraries

-• Fewer components than some alternatives, but growing rapidly
+• wer components than some alternatives, but growing rapidly

 6. Headless UI